This post may contain affiliate links. Please read my affiliate policy.

 - This really can turn into a mocktail with a fun glass and some fresh mint or lime wedge garnish.

-- Swap kale with the leafy green of your choice.
+- Swap kale with another leafy green vegetable of your choice (or leave out).

-- Swap coconut water with regular water or carton coconut milk.
+- Swap coconut water with water or coconut milk.

-- Use a plant based protein powder to help your body process the natural sugar more easily.
+- Use a plant-based protein powder to help your body process the natural sugar more easily or try making my homemade protein powder.

 Nutrition